AliSoftware/pprof/README.md

 ### Rubygems

-As of now this library is very early stage and hasn't been pushed on RubyGems yet.
-(Will do as soon as I improve the binary command line a bit)
+As of now this library is very early stage and [hasn't been pushed on RubyGems yet](https://github.com/AliSoftware/pprof/issues/4).
+I intend to push it as soon as [#2](https://github.com/AliSoftware/pprof/issues/4) and [#3](https://github.com/AliSoftware/pprof/issues/4) are addressed.

 ### Build from source